yterajima/middleman-remover/README.md

 end
 ```

-You can use by specifying the file path/direcotry path you want to delete the `:paths` option. `middleman-remover` will remove `build/empty`.
+`middleman-remover` will remove `build/empty`.
+By specifying `:paths` option, you can remove files and directories from `build` directory.

 You can also specify the path using the wild card: